Easily bring your team to Pulumi with SAML SSO and SCIM

 Pulumi’s Cloud Engineering Platform helps teams of all sizes deliver and manage cloud apps and infrastructure.
-In the Pulumi console, everyone on the team can see the infrastructure the team is responsible for, when it was last deployed, how it’s configured, and more.
+In the Pulumi Service, everyone on the team can see the infrastructure the team is responsible for, when it was last deployed, how it’s configured, and more.
 You can see a full breakdown of the infrastructure and understand how the team brings together individual cloud services to create applications.
 When you bring your teams together on Pulumi, you get a “single pane of glass” over all the cloud applications and infrastructure managed with Pulumi.

 Most teams larger than a few people define their team members, and the groups they’re a part of, using an Identity Provider (IdP) like Okta, Microsoft’s Azure Active Directory, or Google Cloud Identity & Access Management.
 Defining groups allows you to set policies based on logical groupings of teammates, such as giving different capabilities to individual developers versus infrastructure administrators.
 Pulumi works seamlessly with these IdPs (and many more) by providing Single Sign-On with SAML and user and group synchronization via SCIM 2.0.
 When you use both SAML SSO and SCIM, you can manage the users who should have access to Pulumi and the Pulumi teams they belong to entirely from your IdP.
 Managing users and teams this way helps keep your organization more secure by ensuring a single point of control over the users who have access to manage and update your infrastructure.
 It also saves you time by centralizing all of your identity and access management workflows in your identity provider.